100% Free Consultations

 These can be devastating car accidents that can result in major injuries such as brain trauma, spinal cord injuries, or even death.

-These are the most common type of roadway accidents that most often occur in congested traffic or by distracted drivers.
+These are the most common type of roadway accidents that most often occur in congested traffic or in the context of distracted driving.

-These types of accidents are often seen with SUVs and other higher vehicles.
+These types of accidents are often seen with SUVs and other tall vehicles.
 They usually occur when there’s too much speed and a loss of contact with the pavement.

-These types of accidents can happen in almost any situation and occur due to a variety of reasons such as: not wearing a seatbelt, high speed impacts, etc.
+These types of accidents can happen in almost any situation and occur due to a variety of reasons such as not wearing a seatbelt and high speed impacts.

 Hit-and-Runs typically involve two or more parties and one (or more) drivers leaving the scene of the accident.

 Rideshare drivers are typically employed as “contractors.”
-Proving fault in a rideshare accident will typically require the help of an attorney.
+Insurance coverage from Uber/ Lyft may be available, but proving fault in a rideshare accident may require a personal injury attorney.

 These are similar to rideshare accidents.
-You’ll want protection from a car accident attorney as the taxi cab company may do anything it can to refuse liability.
+You’ll want protection from a car accident lawyer as the taxi cab company may do anything it can to refuse liability.

 Public transportation is not always the safest form of transportation.
-Accidents of these types will typically require the assistance of a qualified attorney.
+These accidents can require the assistance of a qualified car accident lawyer because they can raise complex insurance issues.

-These are often one of the most devastating forms of vehicular accidents.
+Motorcycle crashes are among the most devastating forms of vehicular accidents.
 For more information, see our motorcycle accidents page.

 Bicycle accidents typically require the help of an attorney.
 Far too often, these particular cases are devastating, if not fatal.